Brexit support and advice

 To find the latest guidance and information on what these changes are, how they could affect you, and what steps you can take to prepare, please see the latest advice on the national Government website:

-You can also find some useful links below.
+You can also find some useful links and information below.
 These pages will be kept up to date to provide you with the latest guidance, advice and links to further information on the potential impact of leaving the EU.

 Potential impact on Nottinghamshire